MattesGroeger/MGCommand/Readme.md

 [commandGroup execute];
 ```

-Before calling the execute method on the command group, you can set the callback block.
+Before calling the execute method on the command group, you can set the completeHandler block.
 It will be executed when the command group execution finished.
 The order you add the commands determines their execution order.

-Note that the callbacks for added asynchronous commands will be automatically set by the group.
-If you add only synchronous commands you don't need the callback as the group will finish instantly.
+Note that the completeHandlers for added asynchronous commands will be automatically set by the group.
+If you add only synchronous commands you don't need the completeHandler as the group will finish instantly.

 ### Executing commands sequentially